 The main advantage of a circular queue over a simple queue is better memory utilization.
 If the last position is full and the first position is empty, we can insert an element in the first position.
 This action is not possible in a simple queue.

 To learn more, visit Circular Queue Data Structure.

 A priority queue is a special type of queue in which each element is associated with a priority and is served according to its priority.
 If elements with the same priority occur, they are served according to their order in the queue.

 Insertion occurs based on the arrival of the values and removal occurs based on priority.

-Double Ended Queue is a type of queue in which insertion and removal of elements can be performed from either from the front or rear.
-Thus, it does not follow FIFO rule (First In First Out).
+In a double ended queue, insertion and removal of elements can be performed from either from the front or rear.
+Thus, it does not follow the FIFO (First In First Out) rule.